Hood Point Water System

 Water for the Hood Point system is supplied from Honeymoon Lake.
 Water is treated in a filtration and disinfection facility, using rapid sand filtration, UV disinfection and chlorination.
 Treated water is stored in a 50,000 iGal concrete tank.
 The water is tested for chlorine residuals every day and samples are sent to Vancouver Coastal Health once a week.

-The annual water charge for Hood Point is $780.
+The annual water charge for Hood Point is $780 as per the Hood Point Water Rates Bylaw No. 512, 2020.
 Water bills that remain unpaid after December 31 will be transferred to the property tax account and accrue interest as of January 1 the following year.

 How to get involved?

 The Hood Point Water System Local Advisory Committee has advisory powers to Council regarding water system issues, and also reviews the operating and capital budgets for the utility.
-The Committee meets two to three times a year, including an annual information meeting where any users of the Bowen Bay Water System are welcome to attend.
+The Committee meets periodically, including an annual information meeting where any users of the Bowen Bay Water System are welcome to attend.